Understanding the Difference Between Forex and Commodity Trading

 What to Choose When Selecting a Trading Market

 The difference between forex trading and commodity trading is quite simple.
-A commodity market is a market that trades in manufactured goods such coffee and cocoa (or minded products such as gold and oil).
+A commodity market is a market that trades in manufactured goods such as coffee and cocoa (or mined products such as gold and oil).
 Forex (the foreign exchange market) is a global market that trades in currencies (such as dollars).
 Which market you prefer has a lot to do with your comfort level with the following factors.

 Some people feel more comfortable with certain types of markets.
 Some people like commodities because it's a physical market they can relate to.
 Because many commodities can be seen in everyday life, some traders prefer commodities because they can connect to things like sugar cane and wheat.

 Differences in Regulation

 The commodities markets are very regulated, while forex is more like the wild west.
 There is some regulation with forex, but it's a lot looser.
 There is a fair amount of circumvention of what little regulation exists already.
 And some traders feel they are better off with the government on their side.

 Although there is leverage in both markets, there is a significant amount of leverage in the forex market and you don't have to jump through hoops to have it.
 All you do is fund your account with a few hundred dollars and you can control thousands.
 While leverage is also an option in commodities markets, the leverage in forex trading is much more spectacular.